nd Cream Crimson Cream Blood & Custard

 Junction and the West London Extension to Kensington Olympia and Willesden

 Junction.
-The locomotive is R. Billinton C2X class no.32551
+The locomotive is R. Billinton C2X class

-(built February 1902 as C2 no.551, rebuilt February 1909, withdrawn February
+no.32551 (built February 1902 as C2 no.551, rebuilt February 1909, withdrawn

-(ex-LBSCR) lines. © Ben Brooksbank (CC-by-SA/2.0) |
+Central (ex-LBSCR) lines.
+Ben Brooksbank (CC-by-SA/2.0) |

 Waterloo - Weymouth express at Clapham Junction 2nd April 1958 Looking

-north from platforms 11/12 Down express headed by Bulleid
+north from platforms 11/12 Down express headed by Bulleid Light Pacific

-Light Pacific no.34107 'Blandford Forum' (plain 'Blandford'
+no.34107 'Blandford Forum' (plain 'Blandford' until October

-until October 1952), built April 1950, withdrawn (air-smoothed) September 1964.
+1952), built April 1950, withdrawn (air-smoothed) September 1964.
+Behind it

-- later to collapse. © Ben Brooksbank (CC-by-SA/2.0) |
+collapse.
+Ben Brooksbank (CC-by-SA/2.0) |

 Waterloo - Basingstoke train pulling away from Clapham Junction 2nd April 1958 Not many

-years before the Bournemouth line electrification, in the final steam-hauled years
+years before the Bournemouth line electrification, in the final steam-hauled

-traditional old LSWR engines to new BR Standard 4-6-0 types.
-Class 4MT no.75075
+from the traditional old LSWR engines to new BR Standard 4-6-0 types.
+Class 4MT

-(built November 1955, withdrawn July 1967) is about to pass south under
+no.75075 (built November 1955, withdrawn July 1967) is about to pass south

-Battersea Rise bridge © Ben Brooksbank (CC-by-SA/2.0) |
+under Battersea Rise bridge Ben Brooksbank (CC-by-SA/2.0) |

 SWD down train pulling away from Clapham Junction with a 'Schools' 2nd April 1958 The